Incident DetailsCause of Death:

 On August 23, 1935, the same suspect shot and wounded an Indiana State Excise Police officer as they attempted to serve a warrant during a liquor raid at the suspect's residence in Bloomington.

 Officer Pogue was single and survived by his parents and five siblings.

-• Officer Pogue is the second-youngest known officer killed in the line of duty in Indiana.
+• Officer Pogue is the third-youngest known officer killed in the line of duty in Indiana.